TheMettaCode/app_models/README.md

-# Application Models & Functions
+# Application Models

-Repository for storage of common MettaCode application models and their retrieval functions.
+Repository for storage of common MettaCode application models with associated widgets and their retrieval functions.